tfjmp/website/content/post/phd-proposal/index.md

 Indeed, it would not be research if failure was not possible.
 Consequently, your plan must account for possible setbacks and failures, and must discuss what you plan to do if something does not work out.
-Your plan should also contain milestones as well as there completion and success criteria.
+Your plan must also contain milestones as well as there completion and success criteria.
-A milestone, can be, for example, the submission or acceptance of a paper, the release of a dataset, the completion of some software development task etc.
+A milestone, can be, for example, the submission of a paper, the release of a dataset, the completion of some software development task etc.
 You may also discuss the evaluation strategies you will adopt to measure success (e.g., your system successfully prevent vulnerability X while adding less than Y% overhead.)
 This list of milestones should clearly and ultimately lead to the submission and defense of your thesis.

-On the other hand, while you should provide completion dates for all milestones those are not set in stone and some deviations are to be anticipated.
+The milestones you present are your best guesses at the time of your proposal.
+You will not be held to them, but you should periodically refer to your schedule, update it as necessary, and become better at estimating how long it will take to complete your work.
 They are mostly there to demonstrate that you understand the timescale involved in overcoming different research challenges (e.g., paper submissions must be scheduled at a reasonable and plausible pace).